Monster (Millennium): Production

-"The Beginning and the End" was written by frequent collaborators Glen Morgan and James Wong, and directed by Perry Lang.
+"Monster" was written by frequent collaborators Glen Morgan and James Wong, and directed by Perry Lang.
 The episode was the sixth to have been written by Morgan and Wong, after the duo had penned "Dead Letters", "522666" and "The Thin White Line" in the first season, and "The Beginning and the End" and "Beware of the Dog" in the second.
 The pair would go on to script a further nine episodes over the course of the second season, having taken the roles of co-executive producers for the season.
 "Monster" saw director Lang's only contribution to Millennium.

 The episode makes use of Bobby Darin's song "Goodbye Charlie" in a diegetic manner; the song would also be put to use in the later second season episode "Goodbye Charlie".
 Darin's music has been noted by Millennium's resident composer Mark Snow as a hallmark of the works of Morgan and Wong, and would also appear in the episodes "Beware of the Dog" and "Sense and Antisense".
 "Monster" opens with a quote from William Shakespeare's Henry VI, Part 2—"First thing we do, let's kill all the lawyers".

 "Monster" marked Kristen Cloke's first appearance in the series as Millennium Group member Lara Means.
 Cloke would make several further appearances as the character, with the last of these being the second season finale "The Time Is Now".
 Guest stars Robert Wisden and Chris Owens both appeared in Millennium's sister show The X-Files—Owens first appeared in the Morgan and Wong-penned "Musings of a Cigarette Smoking Man", before taking on the recurring role of Jeffrey Spender in that series' fifth season; while Wisden appeared in "Pusher".
 Wisden would also reappear in Millennium's third season, acting in an unrelated role in "TEOTWAWKI".